BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 #### Default rendering pipeline

 The image processing post process is also included in a rendering pipeline: the DefaultRenderingPipeline.
 This pipeline adds support for FXAA and bloom on top of the image processing.
-You can find a complete interactive demo here: <Playground id="#5XB8YT#1" title="Default Rendering Pipeline Featuring Bloom" description="Simple example of the default rendering pipeline with bloom." image=""/>
+You can find a complete interactive demo here: <Playground id="#5XB8YT#1" title="Default Rendering Pipeline Featuring Bloom" description="Simple example of the default rendering pipeline with bloom."/>

 You can turn pipeline features on and off with the following booleans:
 * fxaaEnabled